We strongly advise you to discuss your project with us before applying to ensure that we can meet your needs.

 To apply you must be a formally constituted charity or social enterprise whose members have limited liability.

-Private individuals, unincorporated trusts or organisations and local authorities are not eligible for our funds.
+Private individuals, and local authorities are not eligible for our funds.
 Projects that involve buildings where the primary use is worship, or where the funds are required for capital works are not eligible.

 All applications must concern projects that have recently involved or will result in a change of ownership and/or a change of use.
 The development work we fund should enable you to make measurable progress towards the goal of acquiring an historic building and/or adapting it for a new use.